chromium/chromium/docs/README.md

 *   [Latency tracing](media/latency_tracing.md) - How to use the
     `"audio.latency"` tracing category to measure audio latency.
 *   [Piranha Plant](piranha_plant.md) - Future architecture of MediaStreams
+*   [Media Capture](media/capture/README.md) - Features and APIs that enable the browser to capture pixels and audio from itself or the underlying OS.
 *   [Video Encode Accelerator Tests](media/gpu/veatest_usage.md) - How to
     use the accelerated video encoder test program.
 *   [Video Decoder Tests](media/gpu/video_decoder_test_usage.md) - Running the